therealandrewholland/find_client_onenote/README.md

 This application helps you find and open a client's OneNote quickly, among other things.

+This project is heavily inspired by Brian Emmons' PowerShell script, which essentially does the same thing.
+It located in the NOC Playbook under "Tools and Shortcuts" -> "PS - Find Customer Folders"

 ## Table of Contents

 - [Features](#features)